-An SLB instance is a running load balancing service that distributes incoming traffic to backend servers.
-To use the SLB service, you must create an SLB instance, and then configure the instance with at least one listener and two backend servers.
+An SLB instance is a key load-balancing component in SLB.
+It receives traffic and distributes traffic to backend servers.
+To get started with SLB, you must create an SLB instance and add at least one listener and two ECS instances to the SLB instance.

-A listener checks client requests and forwards the requests to backend servers based on the configured rules.
-It also performs health checks on backend servers.
+A listener checks for connection requests from clients, forwards requests to backend servers, and performs health checks on backend servers.